 - Cuddle your loved-ones often.

-Disasters remind us that life is short and that we be can always be better at serving our loved-ones and ourselves.
+Disasters cause spiritual evolution and remind us that life is short and that we be can always be better at serving our loved-ones and ourselves.
 When danger lurks and death is near, we are reminded of how petty and short-sighted we can be.
 We are also reminded of how much we love God and all things divine.

 As you process the challenges in your life, remember that the past is a canceled check.
 Just like former versions of yourself, they do not exist.
 You are reborn the moment you want to be reborn.